lee-zhg/watson-chatbot-bank-advanced/README.md

 1. Select the `Skills` tab in the left navigation tab.

-1. Select `watson-burger` tile.
+1. Select `watson-banking` tile.

 1. `Intents` is selected by default.

-1. Select `#order` intent on the right.
+1. Select `Create intent +` button.

+1. Enter `newaccount` as the `Intent name`.

+    > Note: Prefix `#` is added.
+All intents are prefixed by `#`.

+1. Click `Create intent` button to create the `newaccount` intent.

+1. Then, you must add at least five user examples to help Watson understand the new `intent`.

-1. Enter `I like to have a cheeseburger` in the `User example` field.
+    - Enter `I like to open a new credit card` in the `User example` field.
+    - Click `Add example` button.
+    - Repeat the same steps to add a few more examples.
+        * `new business account`
+        * `new personal account`
+        * `open a checking account`
+        * `open a new account`
+        * `open a saving account`
+    - Feel free to add additional examples of your choice

+1. Your new `intent` should look like this.

    !["Intent Example"](docs/images/intent_example01.png)

-1. Click `Add example`.

-`watson-burger` was developed as a skill to order burgers, drinks and etc. `#order` is the main `intent` along with the typical house-keeping intents, `#exit`, `#help` and `#reset`.
+`watson-banking` was developed as a skill to handle typical banking tasks.
+Except the typical house-keeping intents, such as `#exit`, `#help` and `#reset`, other intents include `#branchinfo`, `#changeprofile`, `#login` and `#wirefund`.

-You can add as many utterance examples as you like, but minimal 5 examples.
-In this skill design, the objective is to catch the `#order` intent as well as to identify the food category, such as burger, drink, shake and so on.
+You can add as many utterance examples for each `intent` as you like, but minimal 5 examples.
+The objective of the `newaccount` intent is to identify the attempt to trigger the new account service.
 The utterance examples are provided to meet the objective.

-You may redesign the skill if you like to implement it differently.
+You may redesign the `intent` if you like to implement it differently.

-#### 6.2 Entities
+#### Step 6.3 - Entities

 Entities represent information in the user input that is relevant to the user's purpose.